tmn24/Numeric-Differential-Equation-Solvers/README.md

 NewtonRaphson1SecondOrderVarDESolver uses Newton-Raphson's method of solving nonlinear systems of equations to solve for the Y values that most closely satisfy the systems of equations, and as such, the Differential Equation.
 The main problem I ran into was how to get all of the derivative terms for the jacobian.
 Symbolically getting them all was out of the question.
 I realized I could just numerically get each derivative by using the literal definition of the derivative.
 Thanks Calc 1!
 Anyway, this method worked pretty well for 1 variable Differential Equations.
 But I realized that it just wasn't as fast as I wanted.
 Not to mention I needed to add another variable and two more orders to reach the fourth order PDE that I wanted to solve.

+Thus, we are brought to Broyden's method.
+This method is essentially Newton-Raphson method but instead of doing an inverse matrix operation every iteration, you approximate the inverse matrix each iteration.
+This is much faster.
+This brings us to Broydens1VarSecondOrderDESolver.

+Finally, I made the two variable version of Broydens method which brings us to:
+Broydens2VarSecondOrderDESolver.
+From here, I need to add the functionality to include the fourth time derivative of x and y and write it in the context of the initial problem I am trying to solve.